NoSQL Databases

 • No GUI

-• GUI mode tools for db access are not available.
+• GUI mode tools for db access are not available, CLI tools are there.

 • Large document size

-• Data stored is of immense size & stored in formats like JSON making these packets quite costly in networking.
+• Data stored is of bigger size & stored in formats like JSON makes these packets transfer costly in network bandwidth

 • Management challenge